-How our audit addressed the Key audit matters key audit matters Additional government share We addressed the matter through the following procedures: Refer to Notes 9 and 21(d) to the financial statements for the corresponding details and discussion of the Company's obligation under the FTAA particularly the remittance of government share equivalent to 60% of net mining revenue.
-Reviewed the FTAA, including the addendum dated on July 14, 2021, to identify clauses relevant to the calculation and recognition of additional government share.
-As at December 31, 2024, the Company recognized a liability of US\$8.15 million for the additional government share, after considering all taxes paid and free carried interest accrued • Examined the Company's model in calculating the 60% share attributable to the government and confirmed consistency with the FTAA. during the year.
-This is an area of focus due to the peculiarity of the government share calculation, which is • Agreed all data contained in the model relating to the operating performance of the Company to actual financial results and production costs for the year ended December 31, 2024. unique to the Company across the local mining industry.
-As at December 31, 2024, the Company recognized an accrual for additional government share amounting to US\$8.15 million or equivalent to 7.39% of total current liabilities.
-Assessed the appropriateness of allowable deductions, based on the enumeration as indicated in the FTAA. • Ensured that other audit procedures performed covered all data used in the model such as testing of revenue transactions, costs and expenses and capitalizations for the year ended December 31, 2024. • Ascertained accuracy and completeness of taxes and fees deducted from the net revenue which include production taxes, indirect taxes and income tax paid by the Company during the year, and agreed the same with Company-filed tax returns. • Checked the reasonableness of the 8% free carried interest payable to the land claim owner that is considered deductible from the net revenue.

-• Tested the mathematical accuracy of the model.
+How our audit addressed the key audit matters

+We addressed the matter through the following procedures:

+- Reviewed the FTAA, including the addendum dated on July 14, 2021, to identify clauses relevant to the calculation and recognition of additional government share. - Examined the Company's model in calculating the 60% share attributable to the government and confirmed consistency with the FTAA. - Agreed all data contained in the model relating to the operating performance of the Company to actual financial results and production costs for the year ended December 31, 2024. - Assessed the appropriateness of allowable deductions, based on the enumeration as indicated in the FTAA. - Ensured that other audit procedures performed covered all data used in the model such as testing of revenue transactions, costs and expenses and capitalizations for the year ended December 31, 2024. - Ascertained accuracy and completeness of taxes and fees deducted from the net revenue which include production taxes, indirect taxes and income tax paid by the Company during the year, and agreed the same with Company-filed tax returns. - Checked the reasonableness of the 8% free carried interest payable to the land claim owner that is considered deductible from the net revenue. - Tested the mathematical accuracy of the model.